omicsEye/omePath/README.md

 * `input_metadata` identifies your metadata file with N rows by M columns where N are samples and M are metadata.

-* `meta` is the name of teh column in metadata that has the case and control groups and need to be used for calculating score (e.g., Diagnosis).
+* `meta` is the name of the column in metadata that has the case and control groups and need to be used for calculating score (e.g., Diagnosis).

 * `case_label` is the label used for the case group in `meta` column (e.g., 'UC' or 'Ulcerative Colitis')